Zzh-tju/ZoneEval/tutorials/readme.md

 Now we just need to re-weight this term by
 $$\mathcal{L}=\mathcal{L}*(1+\gamma\alpha(x^{a},y^{a}))$$

-The above two methods relieve the network from paying too much attention to the central objects.
+The above two methods relieve the network from paying too much attention to the central zone.
 The following table is reported by VOC 07+12 protocol.

 | Method | $\gamma$ | $\text{ZP}^{0,5}$ | $\text{ZP}^{0,1}$ | $\text{ZP}^{1,2}$ |  $\text{ZP}^{2,3}$ |  $\text{ZP}^{3,4}$ |  $\text{ZP}^{4,5}$ | Variance | SP |
 |--------|----------|-------------|-------------|-------------|--------------|--------------|--------------|----------|----|